Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 UConn Stats and Trends

+- UConn has five wins against the spread in 11 games this year.

-- The Huskies have been underdogs by 32.5 points or more three times this year and have covered the spread twice.
+- The Huskies have covered the spread twice this year when underdogs by 32.5 points or more (in three chances).

-- UConn's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- UConn's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- UConn is 4-0 against the spread and 1-4 overall in games when it puts up more than 20.1 points.
+- UConn is 4-0 against the spread and 1-4 overall in games when it scores more than 20.1 points.

-- In games that UConn churns out over 295.1 yards, the team is 2-2 against the spread and 1-3 overall.
+- In games that UConn picks up over 295.1 yards, the team is 2-2 against the spread and 1-3 overall.

-- This season the Huskies have turned the ball over 21 times, while the Cougars have forced 21 turnovers.
+- The Huskies have 21 turnovers this season, equal to the number of takeaways for the Cougars.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.